 At Lusk, Drasites, & Tolisano, our experienced car accident lawyers work diligently for victims.
 We can vigorously seek the compensation that you deserve for the harm that you have suffered.

-The National Highway Traffic Safety Administration (NHTSA) estimates that 40 percent of crashes in the United States are rear-end collisions.
+The National Highway Traffic Safety Administration estimates that 40% of crashes in the United States are rear-end collisions.
 There are many causes and contributing factors in these accidents, including texting and driving, tailgating, failing to take hazardous weather conditions into account, excessive speeding, or getting behind the wheel while impaired by alcohol or drugs.

 It is important to note that accident victims in Florida only have a restricted time to take legal action.
 This time period is known as the statute of limitations.
-Under state law, a victim must file a personal injury claim within four years from the date of an accident.
-Wrongful death claims have a shorter statute of limitations and must be filed within two years.
+Under state law, a victim must file a personal injury claim within 4 years from the date of an accident.
+Wrongful death claims have a shorter statute of limitations and must be filed within 2 years.

-At Lusk, Drasites and Tolisano, our motor vehicle collision attorneys can advocate for residents of Fort Myers, Naples, and other cities who have been involved in a rear-end collision.
+Our Florida car accident attorneys can advocate for residents near Cape Coral, Fort Myers, and Naples who have been involved in a rear-end collision.
 We understand the physical, emotional, and financial toll that car accidents can take on victims and families.
-We also represent injured individuals from Port Charlotte, Lehigh Acres, and Sarasota.
-Feel free to call us at (800) 283-7442 or contact us through our online form to set up a free consultation.
+Feel free to call us at (800) 283-7442.